Skip to content

 Quick-add successor

 Hover over any node to reveal a + button.
 Click it to open a popup with components that can follow this node.
-Select one, and a new node is automatically placed and connected.
+The popup shows actions, gateways, and conditions:

 • Context filtering: Only shows components valid for the selected context.